wely/DevCamp/HOL/dotnet/appinsights/README.md

     ![image](./media/image-020.png)

-1. Open the Web.config file and add the following key, below the other keys.
-Replace the key with your AppInisghts key:
+1. Open the Web.config file and add the following entry, below the other keys.
+Replace the value with your AppInisghts key:

     ```xml
     <!--HOL 5-->
     <add key="APPINSIGHTS_KEY" value="TELEMETRYKEY" />
     ```
-1. Open the Setting.cs file and add the following keys below the existing entry:
+1. Open the Setting.cs file and add the following keys below the existing entries:

     ```csharp
     //####    HOL 5   ######